-With a variable rate mortgage, repayment costs can rise or fall over the term of the mortgage in line with changes in the base rate set by the ECB or in your lender’s charging policy.
+With a variable rate mortgage, repayment costs can rise or fall over the term of the mortgage in line with changes in the base rate set by the European Central Bank (ECB) or in your lender’s charging policy.
 You can pay extra off your mortgage, extend your mortgage term or top up your mortgage without incurring penalties.

 A fixed rate mortgage guarantees your repayment level for the duration of the fixed rate term.
 Fixed rates are typically priced somewhat higher than the current standard variable rate.
 During the fixed rate period, you will face penalties if you want to switch lenders, move to a variable rate, re-mortgage or pay off all or part of your mortgage.
 At the end of a fixed rate term, mortgages are usually switched back to the standard variable rate or you may be given the option of another fixed rate.

-Our mortgage cost comparisons allow you to evaluate both variable and fixed rate mortgages options and see your likely repayment amounts under each type.
+Our mortgage cost comparisons allow you to compare both variable and fixed rate mortgages options and see your likely repayment amounts under each type.

 Please note that all figures contained in the mortgage cost comparisons are indicative estimates only.
 They do not take individual circumstances into account and you should always contact the mortgage provider directly for exact repayment details before making a decision.